mariamcook/HackAI-Intro-fine-tune-LLMs/README.md

 # HackAI-Intro-fine-tune-LLMs
 HackAI-Intro-fine-tune-LLMs

-Collection of materials to introduce Python programmers to fine-turning the BERT LLM
+Collection of materials to introduce Python programmers to fine-tuning the BERT LLM